Surgery for Spondylosis

 After part of a vertebra or disc has been taken out, your spine may be unstable, meaning that it moves in abnormal ways.
 As mentioned earlier, that puts you more at risk for serious neurological injury, and you don't want that.
 The surgeon will need to stabilize your spine.

 Traditionally, stabilization has been done with a fusion, and it can be done from the back (posterior), the front (anterior), or the side (direct lateral).
-There's also a new fusion technique that fuses through the sacrum from below.
-The fusion goes into the low back.
-This fusion technique is called AxiaLIF.
+A recent technique accesses the L5-S1 level of the spine through the sacrum.

 In spine stabilization by fusion, the surgeon creates an environment where the bones in your spine will fuse together over time (usually over several months or longer).
-The surgeon uses a bone graft (usually using bone from your own body, but it's possible to use donor bone as well) or a biological substance (which will stimulate bone growth).
-Your surgeon may use spinal instrumentation—wires, cables, screws, rods, and plates—to increase stability as the bones fuse.
-The fusion will stop movement between the vertebrae, providing long-term stability.
+The surgeon uses a bone graft (often using bone from your own body, but it's possible to use donor bone as well) or a biological substance (which will stimulate bone growth).
+Your surgeon may use spinal instrumentation—such as screws, rods, interbody devices, plates and other devices—to increase spinal stability as the bones fuse.
+The fusion, when healed, will stop movement between the vertebrae, providing long-term stability.

 Besides fusion, there are other stabilization options:

 - Interspinous Process Decompression: Your doctor may perform an interspinous process decompression using an X-Stop.
 An X-Stop is a special spinal implant that fits in between your spinous processes and should keep them from pinching nerves and causing pain.
 It should also help you maintain more spinal flexibility and range of motion.

 - Dynamic Stabilization: The surgeon will attach spinal implants to the pedicles (a region of your vertebra) to provide a tension band for support.
 Dynesys is an example of a dynamic stabilization implant, and it may help you maintain more spinal flexibility and range of motion.